HeringtonPress/HeringtonPress.github.io/systems/olc_classes/olc-classes.md

 ---
 ## [Alchemist](https://heringtonpress.github.io/systems/olc_classes/alchemist/)

 ## [Deserter](https://heringtonpress.github.io/systems/olc_classes/deserter/)
+You are a coward.
+You fled when others fought, when others died.
+The weight of your guilt rests solely on your back, wearing away at your good boots.

 ## [Rat King](https://heringtonpress.github.io/systems/olc_classes/rat-king/)

 # Wizards
 Wizard is a category of classes that all share a few key abilities.